Skip to Main Content

 • Evaluation Criteria and Selection Process

-The application process includes the opportunity to describe your academic achievements and merit to date, interest in environmental science and or studies, especially the priority listed this year, and your interest in joining the UNF Youth Environmental Leadership Program and serving as a YELP Scholar.
+The application process includes the opportunity to describe your academic achievements and merit to date, interest in environmental science and or studies related to nature contact and access, and your interest in joining the UNF Youth Environmental Leadership Program and serving as a YELP Scholar.
 A list of professional or academic references that we may contact will need to be included.
-Applications will be evaluated by UNF professors, staff, and or community council members based on academic merit, community and relevant experiences, and the idea to address the priority area.
+Applications will be evaluated by UNF professors, staff, and IERE Community Council members based on academic merit, community and relevant experiences, and the idea to address the priority area.
+Admission is merit-based and highly competitive.
+IERE excepts only five students in Northeast Florida will be selected for this year-long program.
 Awardees will be required to sign an agreement form, indicating they can attend the highlighted dates in person.